 The most commonly cited difference in ambiance is by way of the castles in each of the “Castle Parks” (Disneyland and the Magic Kingdom).
 Cinderella Castle in the Magic Kingdom is best described as large and grandiose.
 Sleeping Beauty Castle in Disneyland is best described as small and charming.
 The debate on which is “better” could rage forever, and we think it depends upon which you experience first.

-In general, Disneyland Resort has more live entertainment (which could be counted in the “attractions” section above, but I consider these random entertainers more about ambiance than anything else), but there is live entertainment in all parks.
+Disneyland Resort also has more live entertainment (which could be counted in the “attractions” section above, but I consider these random entertainers more about ambiance than anything else), but there is live entertainment in all of parks being compared.

 There is no noticeable difference in Cast Members.
-Many people claim there is, but they base these claims on anecdotal negative experiences in one location or the other–it’s almost as if they have an ax to grind as a result of a single negative encounter.
-We visit both Walt Disney World and Disneyland Resort multiple times per year, and we are confident in saying that most Cast Members are great on both coasts.
-There are a few bad apples on both, as well.
-If you visit Walt Disney World once, and then visit Disneyland Resort once, you may feel that the Cast Members at one are “better” than those at the other.
-Increase your sample size to 10 trips to each and see if you feel the same.
+Many people claim there is, but they base these claims on anecdotal negative experiences in one location or the other–it’s almost as if they have an axe to grind as a result of a single negative encounter.

 In practice, these differences in demographics are a relative non-factor.
 The busy seasons at Disneyland are the busy seasons at Walt Disney World, and the slow seasons are also the same at each, with minor variances.
 We consider differences in crowds at one versus insignificant.